nervosys/AutonomySim/docs/coding_guidelines.md

 For more details on this setting, see [this documentation](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings).

-## This is Too Short, ye?
+## On Brevity

-Yes, and it's on purpose because no one likes to read 200 page coding guidelines.
-The goal here is to cover only most significant things which are  already not covered by [strict mode compilation in GCC](http://shitalshah.com/p/how-to-enable-and-use-gcc-strict-mode-compilation/) and Level 4 warnings-as-errors in VC++.
-If you had like to know about how to write better code in C++, please see [GotW](https://herbsutter.com/gotw/) and [Effective Modern C++](http://shop.oreilly.com/product/0636920033707.do) book.
+This document is intentionally brief, as nobody likes to read a 200-page set of code guidelines.
+The goal here is to cover only the most significant items that are already not covered by [strict mode compilation in GCC](http://shitalshah.com/p/how-to-enable-and-use-gcc-strict-mode-compilation/) and Level 4 warnings-as-errors in Visual C++.
+If you would like to learn how to write better C++ code, please read the [GotW](https://herbsutter.com/gotw/) and [Effective Modern C++](http://shop.oreilly.com/product/0636920033707.do) books.